flancia-coop/doc.anagora.org/social-coop-tech-group.md

   - goal is to find something that has more governance built into the same plaform; we have difficulty getting everyone on all the platforms (loomio, matrix, git, etc) would be good to have governance folded in.
   - there doesn't appear to be voting built in, but since it is modular it should support writing an extension
   - if anybody wants to take an account feel free ; just look for confirmation link in your spam
-      - @david just created an account but didn't get an email.
+      - ~~@davidvasandani just created an account but didn't get an email.~~
+      - @protean shared and link and @davidvasandani was able to access.
   - participation rate is like 15%-30% of people who are loomio, and people who are on loomio is 50% of active mastodon
   - did a poll for translation feature, some people said thank you for doing it that way
   - jotaemmei: sometimes I don't vote because I see that something is going to pass